yegor256/blog/_posts/2019/jun/2019-06-11-where-do-you-seek-help.md

 blog post.
 It will only ruin your [career]({% pst 2017/jan/2017-01-24-career-advice %}).
 However, if you are a freelancer, stop being embarrassed for not knowing something!

+{% quote Your job is not to know or to be smart.
+Your jobs is to find solutions and fix problems. %}

 Your job is [not]({% pst 2015/feb/2015-02-16-it-is-not-a-school %}) _to know_ or _to be smart_.
 Your jobs is to find solutions
 and fix problems.
 How you do that is your _own business_.
 It's not the